Aswathyvinodnair/mecPortal/_models/template.md

 	<div class="4u 12u$(medium)">
 	  <div class="box">
   		<h3> Patients </h3>
-  		<p> Patients included in the study were aged 18 years or older, with a histological or non-invasive diagnosis of hepatocellular carcinoma (HCC) according to AASLD criteria, and had at least one measurable lesion per RECIST v1.1.
+  		<p style="text-align: justify;"> Patients included in the study were aged 18 years or older, with a histological or non-invasive diagnosis of hepatocellular carcinoma (HCC) according to AASLD criteria, and had at least one measurable lesion per RECIST v1.1.
 All patients had unresectable, liver-confined disease, Child-Pugh A liver function, and an ECOG performance status of 1 or less.
 Additional eligibility criteria included hemoglobin ≥9 g/L, neutrophil count ≥1.5 × 10⁹ cells/L, platelet count ≥60 × 10⁹ platelets/L, bilirubin ≤50 µmol/L, AST/ALT ≤5 times the upper limit of normal (ULN), ALP &lt; 4 times ULN, creatinine ≤1.5 times ULN, INR ≤1.5 times ULN, and left ventricular ejection fraction ≥45%.
 Patients were excluded if they had extrahepatic metastasis, prior embolisation, systemic therapy, or radiotherapy for HCC, contraindications to hepatic embolisation, prior investigational therapy, major surgery or bleeding history within 4 weeks, hepatic encephalopathy, hepatic artery or main portal vein occlusion, myocardial infarction within 6 months, or prolonged QT/QTc >450 ms.
        </p>
   	</div>
 	</div>
 	<div class="4u 12u$(medium)">
 		  <div class="box">
 		<h3> Intervention </h3>
-		<p> Patients were randomized 1:1 using a computerized minimization algorithm to receive either continuous oral sorafenib (400 mg twice daily) or matching placebo, combined with TACE using drug-eluting beads (DEB-TACE).
+		<p style="text-align: justify;"> Patients were randomized 1:1 using a computerized minimization algorithm to receive either continuous oral sorafenib (400 mg twice daily) or matching placebo, combined with TACE using drug-eluting beads (DEB-TACE).
 TACE was administered via the hepatic artery 2–5 weeks after randomization and continued based on radiological response and patient tolerance.
 Stratification factors included randomizing center and serum α-fetoprotein concentration (&lt;400 ng/mL or &ge;400 ng/mL).
 Treatment allocation was blinded to patients and clinicians, with only the trial coordinator unmasked until disease progression.
      </p>
 		  	</div>
 	</div>
 	<div class="4u$ 12u$(medium)">
 		  <div class="box">
 		<h3> Outcome </h3>
-		<p> Overall Survival measured from the point of randomisation until death by any cause.
+		<p style="text-align: justify;"> Overall Survival measured from the point of randomisation until death by any cause.
 Patients still alive at the termination of the study are censored at the date last known to be alive. </p>
 		  	</div>
 	</div>
 </div>